SalamanderCtesiphon/not-another-weather-app-noooo/README.md

 # not-another-weather-app-noooo

-"Cute weather app bro", is what they said until they dug into the code and realized that this application is a monumental achievement in javascript jujitsu.

-    -Seamus Quixote

 Introduction

 Use everything we’ve been discussing to create a weather forecast site using the weather API from the previous lesson.
 You should be able to search for a specific location and toggle displaying the data in Fahrenheit or Celsius.